ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 ## Step two: Apply the image pull secrets
 {: #deploy-ocp-rhm-secrets}

-To apply the image pull secrets, you go to the **OpenShift Container Platform**.
+To apply the image pull secrets, go to the **OpenShift Container Platform**.

 1. In the left navigation, click **Workloads** > **Secrets**.
-2. In the search box beside the **Name** drop down, type **pull-secret**.
+2. In the search box next to the **Name** drop down, type **pull-secret**.
 3. From the listing page, select **pull-secret**.
 4. Click the **YAML** tab.
-5. In the YAML tab, you see the YAML code as follow. right click to **copy only** the secret data and the information for secret data handling type.
+5. In the YAML tab, you see the YAML code as follows. right-click to **copy only** the last two sets of codes.
+Those are the secret data and the type for secret data handling.

      ![Pull-secret YAML](../images/pull-secret.png){: caption="Figure 1.
 Pull-secret YAML Sample" caption-side="bottom"}

-6. In the left navigation, click **Secrets**.
-Then, select **From YAML** in the **Create** drop down.
+6. After you copied the two sets of codes, go back to the left navigation, click **Secrets**.
+Then, use the **Create** drop down from the upper right of the page to switch to **From YAML**.
-7. Paste your secret data and secret data handling type information under the existing YAML code.
+7. Paste your two sets of codes under the existing YAML code.
 8. Replace the existing YAML code by the following:
     ```
     kind: Secret